 I spent my first year teaching as a Special Education teacher in a resource room setting.
 My students qualified for special education because of learning disabilities, emotional impairments, moderate cognitive impairments, ADHD, and some displayed characteristics of autism.

 One of the most empowering realisations for a child is that their peers, teachers, and families WANT to hear them read a book aloud.
 Even if their fluency is slow.
 Or they read a few words wrong.
 Don’t correct them in front of others.
-Jot down a few notes on strengths and challenges & meet one on one later with your student.
+Instead, jot down a few notes on strengths and challenges & meet one on one later with your student.
 This will inspire students to find books they are interested in and practice, practice, practice.
 Allowing students to read aloud should be embedded in daily literacy activities within your classroom.

-Allow Students to Co-Create Reader’s Theater Skits– One of my FAVORITE things to explore with my students was theater.
-“Showing what you know” through short culminating skits after a unit is completed.
+One of my FAVORITE things to explore with my students was theater.
+Students loved to develop short culminating skits after a unit was complete.
 Although it’s wonderful to find pre-made skits online (these are fabulous for small groups, partner work, and just all around a wonderful way to reinforce reading skills), making skit-designing a collaborative effort is incredibly rewarding.
 Especially in a multi-age setting!
 So much learning going on in those student’s brains as they plan, prepare, design sets, and act out their skits in front of an audience.
-Here are two examples of culminating skits my students helped me design: Attack of the Germs, The Peaceful Mermaids